 Click Summary to review your configuration choices.
 When you're done reviewing or updating the settings, click Create.

 After you create the VM, you'll want to log on to it so you can manage its settings and the applications that you'll run on it.

 For requirements and troubleshooting tips, see Connect to an Azure virtual machine with RDP or SSH.

 If you haven't already done so, sign in to the preview portal.

 On the virtual machine blade, click Connect.

-Type the user name and password you created when you created the virtual machine, and then click OK.
+Type the user name and password you set when you created the virtual machine, and then click OK.